JakariaMods/SE2VR/README.md

 https://www.youtube.com/watch?v=CkOQraQ0wsI

 Known issues/limitations:
-* Render is limited to 30fps per eye, this is because render commands are submitted at 60hz
 * Oculus Quest headset is warped.
 I don't know, please help me fix it if you have a headset.

 # Running/Installation: